 The best light for Discus fish is Bluetooth aquarium lights.
 Moving on to set up this perfect lighting for your Discus fish, my calculation of just the right amount of light for Discus fish is about 1 to 1.5 watts of light per gallon.
 The light should be set on a timer for a maximum of 6-8 hours a day.

-Alongside these, make sure the tank is sufficient that the light spreads all around it.
+Alongside these, make sure the tank is sufficient and the light spreads all around it.

 [STEP 6] – Selecting Your Substrate, Sand, And Gravels

 Depending on what design you are looking to make, this will decide what you will put into the base of your aquarium if it is planted aquarium so you have to go with the soil first, you could also go with gravel or sand with soil but you should put the soil underneath the gravels/sand.

 For the Discus plant, I will advise that you plant strong and firm plants like Anubias Nana, Java Fern, Jungle Vallisneria, Brazilian Pennywort, Amazon Sword, etc. with smaller ones in front and larger ones behind.
 So, the fishes would have space to swim.

 To see the full list of my Discus aquarium plants recommendation you may check out the (13 Best Discus Aquarium Plants – Discus Aquascape Plants List).

 [STEP 8] – Set Up Your Discus Aquarium Tank

 Follow the below steps in order, how to set up your Discus aquarium:

 – Place your tank – (At least a 50-gallon tank with the shape of your choice) in the location you have chosen, ensure it is properly clean.